#303: Python for Astronomy with Dr. Becky Transcript

 03:36 It was great.
 Oh, that's fantastic.
 I love that.
 Let's kick off a little bit of background about you with a comment from livestream Robert says, I like Dr. Smith, or should we just for the stars?
 Fantastic.
 So maybe tell us a bit about yourself?
 Yeah, sure.
 So I am an astrophysicist.
 I work at the University of Oxford at Christchurch, and I research how supermassive black holes affect galaxies.
 And that's sort of like my day job.
 And that includes, you know, going to telescopes and taking data coming back analyzing that data with Python and then writing it up and publishing it to the world.
 But then, so there was like a side hustle, I guess you could call it I have my YouTube channel, where I like to just talk to people about space and astrophysics and all the research that's going on in astrophysics right now.
 Because I think there's often a disconnect between the public who are like, I think so many people are interested in, in space in general, because it is one of those things that there's just an abundance of questions that we don't know the answer to and that's why we're still doing the research.
 And so everyone is so curious about it, but they don't have a friendly neighborhood astrophysics to ask the question to and that's why, you know, try and be for people and, and highlight, you know, what it's actually like to work as an astrophysicist.
 I think a lot of people don't really know that it can feel sort of very opaque, sort of the academic world of research and being a scientist, but then also, you know, being like, oh, there was this new research, study public

 05:00 What does it actually mean?
 Why do we ask versus care?
 Like what implications does it have for you know, our field in general?
 How does it fit in all those kind of things and really combating as well like the rise in the sort of, you know, conspiracy theory science on YouTube as well.
 I feel like if we just floated YouTube with like real scientists, real academics actually doing the research, you know, that know this stuff, then?
 I guess we can combat that.
 Yeah.
 So that's amazing.
 Two thoughts.
 One, I think astronomy is interesting, because it's both so close to everyone.
 Right?
 You go out at night, and you just look up and you can't help but go wow, I can almost see the craters on the moon.
 Like it's, it's right there.
 And yet at the same time, it's also super inaccessible, right?
 To study, you know, Newtonian physics, we can throw a rock and watch the parabola, but we, we can't really access the stars in that way.
 Or even the planets other than, you know, they look like stars themselves, right, basically, unless you get a proper telescope.
 Yeah, exactly.
 There's so many steps that go from just using your eyes to observe the night sky to stepping through, you know, buying binoculars buying telescope, buying a an adapter that can adapt your camera to a telescope that you bought to, you know, putting together loads of lenses of cameras to make a telescope or going to them like a professional, you know, telescope that's built with these incredible detectors that let us see the faintest faintest of features.
 And with that is where we can start doing some science.
 But you know, I say, even in the 1600s, well, you know, 400 years ago or so people were still doing naked eye astronomy and learning things about the stars or even just with with binoculars or telescopes, you know, a very small telescope that's maybe less less than 100 quid or $100.
-You know, you can see the moons of Jupiter, and you could night by night, every time it's clear, go out and sort of show Okay, the four brightest moons of Jupiter are here, here and here on Jupiter are the next night they've moved.
+You know, you can see the moons of Jupyter, and you could night by night, every time it's clear, go out and sort of show Okay, the four brightest moons of Jupyter are here, here and here on Jupyter are the next night they've moved.
 On the next night they've moved again.
 And that's a project you can still do at home.
 And okay, yeah, we might understand that.
-But that would be one way that you could test gravity or test the positions of Jupiter's moons or even a guy called Oba used one of the moons of Jupiter to work out the speed of light 200 years ago.
+But that would be one way that you could test gravity or test the positions of Jupyter's moons or even a guy called Oba used one of the moons of Jupyter to work out the speed of light 200 years ago.
 So there are there is still stuff you can do.
 But yeah, it can feel like you know, it's not accessible to the things that we're doing in terms of black holes, or dark matter, or anything like that you do need, you know, seven years of education or whatever, to be able to grasp that and do research yourself.
 But I guess that's why I want to be on YouTube.
 It's kind of saying, okay, you don't have the seven years of maths and physics behind you.
 But here's the gist of it.
 You know, here's what they're saying.
 And here's what it means, you know, amazing.
 The other thing I wanted to mention, or get your thought on, as you point out that there's all this misinformation, and it just boggles my mind.
 It just cannot comprehend how we live in a time of so much accessible information.
 And yet, there are people, there's a guy in the United States that was convinced the earth was flat.
 So he built a rocket, shot himself up in there to disprove it, and then crashed and died, I believe, yeah.
 Because he was like, I gotta prove it's flat.
 All these people keep telling me this, that it's not.
 And you know, it's so good on you for putting out like, interesting, compelling science for people to learn about.
 Yeah, I think it's also just like really getting out like the process of science, like you collect evidence, you test an idea you've had, but if the evidence doesn't match, that you have to change your ideas.
 And I think that's what people get stuck on scientists, they have some emotional attachment to an idea, like, the Earth is flat, they can't change their mind when presented with evidence that that isn't, but it's the same thing where people like, oh, I've never really liked the idea of dark matter.
 So I'm, I'm really skeptical of it.
 You know, like, it's the same thing.
 It's like, Well, you know, you have to look at the evidence and and as begrudgingly, as astronomers eventually came up with the idea of dark matter after ignoring sort of the evidence, 50 years, you know, that was sort of something that is that when you understand the history of all that stuff that's built up, it's very easy to see why we think what we do, and I think that's something I try and focus on to try and combat those sort of like science skeptics, or you know, people who have emotional attachment to stuff like that.
 And this misinformation is the how we know not just what we know, because I think that's so important.
 Yeah, absolutely.
 I know, there's a lot of stuff going around this, like this whole Coronavirus era of like, well, the scientist said this, and then they they changed their mind.
 And they said something else after further research was done.
 So they must have no idea what they're doing.
 Like No, that's called science.
 Yeah, ideas.
 You follow up?
 Alright, so let's get into some of the coding topics a little bit here.
 Before we get too far into it, you know, how'd you get into programming and Python out there on the live stream?
 I also have a sort of similar question.
 We could tie them both together.
 How'd you learn Python for astronomy as an intermediate program?
 I have an intermediate Python program.
 So any advice for me to get better to apply python under physics?
 Yeah, sure.
 I didn't even come across coding or Python until I was at university.
 So it must have been my second or third year there was actually Python courses as part of the physics course.

 10:00 You know, teaching at you from scratch basically, I never learned it at school because it just never crossed my radar like I did what would be the equivalent of sort of like IT computing for what we call a GCSE us up to a 16.
 But that was like Excel spreadsheets and like word docs.
 It was right, right, more like computer fluency stuff.
 Yeah, yeah, the practical exam was like a three hour practical exam.
 I think I finished it in an hour.
 And I was just like, it's just an Excel spreadsheet.
 So I wish we'd done something like that.
 Thanks.
 I think it would have prepared me better because so much science is ingrained in Python.
 And it was great the introduction we had at university because we learnt the basics, but then, you know, the next minute you were like, okay, so Kota, Einstein's theory of general relativity, because there's just the laws that you follow, and do that round a black hole and look at, you know, the, how the strength of gravity changes as you get closer to it, you know, that was something that was really cool to be set.
 And that it sounds so complicated to try and code up.
 But it's, you know, it's like a couple of functions and, and then you don't kind of thing.
 So yeah, I found that so difficult at the time.
 But looking back now I'm like,